FelipeDinizSantos/My-Wallet/README.md

-Work on migrations in typescript with nodeJS
+Working on migrations in typescript with nodeJS